Cannes Corporate Media & TV Awards: Awards Gala

-The Awards Gala takes place in Cannes, France, every year in October.
-The evening before the Awards Ceremony, the winners from all over the world get together during the Welcome Party, on the beach of the InterContinental Carlton.
+The Awards Gala takes place in Cannes, France, every year in September.
+The evening before the Awards Ceremony, the winners from all over the world get together during the Welcome Evening, on the beach of the InterContinental Carlton.
 The day of the Awards Ceremony begins with the Media Center, where all submitted videos can be seen.
-The main evening starts with the Welcome Champagne leading the Award Gala Dinner.
+The main evening starts with the Welcome Champagne leading the Awards Gala Dinner.
 The two-day event ends with the Dolphin Lounge open bar.